 You may ride your ATV/UTV on the Gandy Dancer Trail from Tewalt Road, (which is just south of Siren), and continue north in Burnett County during this time of year.

 It is your responsibility to know where you are and whose property you are on.
 If you are unsure of where Burnett County Forest Land is located, please refer to a Burnett County Plat Book, or you may check our website under "Maps/GIS".

-Please be careful; be respectful to our private property owners and to other trail users; and ride safely.
+Please be careful, be respectful to other trail users, and ride safely.

-Be sure to check back frequently for updated conditions.
+Be sure to check back here for trail updates.

 Sign up here to receive trail notifications via email or text.